Saving Water Makes Good Sense

 What You Can Do Outdoors to Save Water

 Longer grass needs less water.

-Apply organic mulches 4 inches deep to keep plants roots cool, prevent soil crusting, minimize evaporation, and reduce weed growth.
+Apply organic mulches 4 inches deep to keep plant roots cool, prevent soil crusting, minimize evaporation, and reduce weed growth.

 If your car desperately needs a bath, take it to a car wash that recycles water.